debootdevs/deboot/README.md

 You'll need a KVM-ready Linux OS.
 Your Linux OS is KVM-ready if a file exists at `/dev/kvm`.

-1. Install podman, slirp4netns, uidmap
+1. Install podman, slirp4netns, uidmap (if Debian)

 2. Clone this repo using `git --recurse-submodules -b aarch64`.